 Shell considers solar panels to power Singapore refinery site

-[SINGAPORE] Royal Dutch Shell is considering to install solar panels to power its Bukom refining site in Singapore, a company spokesman told Reuters on Tuesday.
+ROYAL Dutch Shell is considering to install solar panels to power its Bukom refining site in Singapore, a company spokeswoman told Reuters on Tuesday.

 "We are exploring the potential of installing solar panels at our Pulau Bukom Manufacturing Site," she said, without providing further details.